Jacob-R96/Csharp_Checkers_TextBased/README.md

   If Switch is true and doublejumpswitch is false, the Clearlegals method is called, and the radio button and boolKingCheck are updated based on the Colorr value.

- Clear Legal method reset the board of any illegal object, and movements.
+ Clear Legal method reset the board of any illegal objects, and movements.
 Right before giving the next player turn.